Covid 19 coronavirus: New cases are two women from UK, took car to Wellington

 Footage was also being looked at when the women moved through the airport, and any staff who came into contact with the women will also be stood down and tested.

-The women flew from the UK to Brisbane via Doha.
-They were now in isolation in Wellington.

-"A new case is something we hoped we wouldn't get but it's also something we expected."
+"A new case is something we hoped we wouldn't get but it's also something we expected, Bloomfield said.

 Bloomfield said compassionate exemptions are only granted under strict conditions, and everyone granted an exemption is assumed to be a risk of Covid-19 and all precautions are taken to manage that risk.